-To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+First, we will break down the commission charges of both brokers for placing stock and options trades.
 E*TRADE charges $6.95 per stock trade which is $6.95 more than Interactive Brokers which charges customers $0 (the broker charges a per share rate instead) per trade.
-Looking at trading options, Interactive Brokers's base fee is $0 while E*TRADE's is $6.95.
+With options, the base fees charged are $6.95 (E*TRADE) and $0 (Interactive Brokers).
 Interactive Brokers's per contract rate of $0.70 is less than E*TRADE which charges $0.75.
-It's important to note that not all brokers charge a flat fee per trade.
-Thus, it is important to read the full commission notes for each broker, which we include with each online broker review
+Instead of flat rate fees, several brokers charge a per-share fee instead.
+For a complete review of trading charges, read our full online broker reviews.

-Next to commission rates, being able to trade what you want is important.
+Next, investors want to make sure they can trade the investment vehicle they want.
 E*TRADE and Interactive Brokers provide clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Interactive Brokers boasts an offering of 11000 mutual funds compared to E*TRADE's 9062 available funds.
-Commission free ETFs can also be valuable for customers, with Interactive Brokers falling behind E*TRADE, offering 48 commission free ETFs compared to E*TRADE's 295.
+As far as mutual funds go, Interactive Brokers boasts an offering of 11000 mutual funds compared to E*TRADE's 9062 available funds.

 Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Interactive Brokers offers virtual trading while E*TRADE does not.
 For mobile trading, E*TRADE along with Interactive Brokers both support the iPhone App, iPad App and Android App.
 Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Clients can have Checking Accounts and Debit Cards at Interactive Brokers while customers at E*TRADE can have Checking Accounts, Savings Accounts and Debit Cards.